Peter Leslie writes: Here is an extract from my Wrexham website

 Here in Chelmsford in New London Road at the other end of town,

-they have one such lane and as there is always a queue of cars in the right hand lane,
+one such lane and as there is always a queue of cars in the right hand lane,

 buses are forced to creep down the combined lane